The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Runners Insight

-In General, Car service Centre will not show a break up for electricity and water charges.
+In General, the Car service Centre will not show a breakdown of electricity and water charges.
 Instead, they charge a blanket amount from the customer.
 However, companies adopt different methods to estimate accurately based on their experience and industry data.

-The above illustration to help readers understand how the companies estimate expenditure.
-In other words, there isn’t any formula for the method of estimate.
-So, it varies based on the expenses which are being estimated.
+The above illustration helps readers understand how companies estimate expenditures.
+In other words, there isn’t any formula for the estimate method; it varies based on the expenses being estimated.

 Example 2

-For instance, if the company policy states that it reimburses all commuting expenses between the office and employee home.
+For instance, if the company policy reimburses all commuting expenses between the office and the employee’s home.

 Will there be any probable estimate?